jorgerojas26/lazysql/README.md

 ]
 ```

+*Note: This configuration should be placed in your `database.toml` file.*

 The `Command` field is required and can contain any command that you would normally run in your terminal.
 The `WaitForPort` field is optional and can be used to wait for a specific port to be open before continuing.